$0 Northwest Territories Adoption Quick-Start Checklist

 The Act doesn't define "best interests" in a way that makes Priority 5 a simple disqualifier.
 Courts and decision-makers must weigh multiple factors, including:

-This means that a non-Indigenous foster parent who has cared for an Indigenous child for two years has a real argument for priority placement based on continuity of care — even as a Priority 5 placement.
-The established relationship and the bond formed are legitimate best-interests factors.
+This means that a non-Indigenous foster parent with an established relationship with an Indigenous child has a real argument based on continuity of care — even as a Priority 5 placement.
+The relationship and bond formed can be relevant best-interests factors.

 But the burden is on the system to show that the higher-priority placement options were genuinely explored.
 If an IGB identifies a willing relative placement at Priority 2 or 3, that placement will generally take precedence regardless of the foster parent's bond, unless there are specific reasons it would not serve the child's best interests.